PardellaExploits/Address-Dumper/README.md

 # Address-Dumper
 An open source ROBLOX address dumper by DeserializedDevs.
 There are 2 versions; one made in C++ and one made in C#. -insert more documentation here-

+I dont know why this was forked, never used it pls no hate.

 Side note: Calling conventions are currently innacurate